Gilt-head bream: Fisheries and aquaculture

 Gilt-head seabream is an esteemed food fish, but catches of wild fish have been relatively modest, between 6,100 and 9,600 MT in 2000–2009, primarily from the Mediterranean.
 In addition, gilt-head seabream have traditionally been cultured extensively in coastal lagoons and saltwater ponds.
 However, intensive rearing systems were developed during the 1980s, and gilt-head seabream has become an important aquaculture species, primarily in the Mediterranean area and Portugal.
 Reported production was negligible until the late 1980s, but reached 140,000 MT in 2010, thus dwarfing the capture fisheries production.
 Turkey is the biggest seabream producer in the world, followed by Greece.

 One of the biggest challenges facing the sea bream aquaculture industry is the frequency of skeletal abnormalities.
 This is caused by factors such as high stocking density during larval rearing.

 Gilt-head seabreams in aquaculture are susceptible to parasitic infections, including from Enterospora nucleophila.
+Bacterial outbreaks due to Pseudomonas anguilliseptica have also been documented.